While the concept of an Enterprise Service Bus (ESB) still has many scratching their heads, the ESB market is starting

 The Sonic Database Service, meanwhile, leverages drivers from Bedford, Mass.-based DataDirect Technologies to provide out-of-the-box connectivity with relational databases such as Oralce, DB2 and Sybase.

-The timing of the two announcements is coincidental and doesn't position the two vendors against one another, according
+The timing of the two announcements is coincidental and doesn't position the two vendors against one another, according to Gartner analyst Roy Schulte.
+However, these new products do reflect vendors' desire to start making money in the ESB market.

 In a report published last November, Gartner predicted that more than half of all large enterprises will have an ESB running by year-end 2006.